This blog may contain affiliate links. Read our disclosure policy for more info.

 The Calgary Flames are the pride of the city and only one of two NHL teams in Alberta.
 Take in the energy of the game at the Scotiabank Saddledome, a landmark of downtown Calgary that you can’t miss.
 It is the only building with a roof that curves like a saddle and has been compared to the brim of a cowboy’s hat.

-Be sure to show up early to pick up your Calgary Flames gear and browse all the sports memorabilia on display throughout the building.
-Getting tickets to a game can be hard.
-You can try on the official website, however, if not available, try Stub Hub for second-hand tickets off a trusted site, or, local Facebook groups such as Calgary Marketplace (although risky if you have no experience buying safely.)
+Alternatively, you can try on Stub Hub for second-hand tickets off a trusted site, or, local Facebook groups such as Calgary Marketplace (although risky if you have no experience buying safely.)

 Seeing an NHL game live is truly one of the best things to do in Canada and I myself have been to a few.
-I hate to break it to you though, I’m an Oilers fan!
+I hate to break it to you though, I’m an Edmonton Oilers fan!

 11. Visit the local breweries